AdiXgit/go-projects/README.md

 *   ⚙️ Focus on **performance, scalability, and clean architecture**

-*   📈 Useful for interviews, internships, and production-ready experimentation
+*   📈 single source reference for all my go projects